Bjeaurn/ngAir193/presentations/manageable-extendable-objects.md

 ![Type competion with Interfaces!](assets/typecompletion.png)
 <!-- .element: class="fragment" -->

 Note: So these are the pros of doing it this way.
-Cons are in the form of no runtime, name clashing with probably classes for creation and it's more difficult to implement domain specific logic in one spot.
+Cons are in the form of no runtime, name clashing with  classes for creation and it's more difficult to implement domain specific logic in one spot.
+If TypeScript could be a bit more help here, this would be so powerful to use... (class implements interface, gives you the assignments for free.)

 ---